24 ways to save money on renting

-This one won't necessarily help you save on rent, as such, but it will help you save as much money as possible on the rental process (and hopefully soften the blow when it comes to stumping up for your next deposit!).
+This one won't necessarily help you save on the monthly cost of rent, but it will help you save as much money as possible on the whole process.
+Hopefully, it'll soften the blow when it comes to stumping up for your next deposit!

-After that, just try to take care of the place while you're there.
-At the end of the day, you are staying in someone else's house, so treat it as though you're a guest (except you've got free reign on the fridge and can take your shoes off).
+After that, try to take care of the place while you're there.
+Remember, you are staying in someone else's house, so treat it as though you're a guest (except you've got free reign on the fridge and can take your shoes off).

 Be polite and flexible with your landlord